Gaza Agency Says Israeli Strike Kills 40 In Humanitarian Zone - UrduPoint

 The strike hit Al-Mawasi -- in Gaza's southern province of Khan Yunis -- which was designated a safe zone by the Israeli military early in the war, with tens of thousands of displaced Palestinians seeking refuge there.

-Israel's military has carried out occasional operations in and around the area, including a strike in July which Gaza health authorities said killed more than 90 people.

-Egyptian, Qatari and US efforts to broker an elusive ceasefire have focused on securing the release of hostages taken by Hamas on October 7 in exchange for a pause in Israel's offensive.
+Egyptian, Qatari and US efforts to broker an elusive ceasefire have focused on securing the release of hostages taken by Palestinian group on October 7 in exchange for a pause in Israel's offensive.

-Israeli Defence Minister Yoav Gallant said a truce and hostage release deal would give Israel a "strategic opportunity" to address other security challenges, adding that Hamas "as a military formation no longer exists".
+Israeli Defence Minister Yoav Gallant said a truce and hostage release deal would give Israel a "strategic opportunity" to address other security challenges.

 In Gaza, civil defence official Mohammed al-Mughair said 40 dead and 60 wounded were taken to nearby hospitals following the strike on Al-Mawasi early Tuesday.